jihoonkim/MED263/week4/PerlTutorial.md

 An application program to create, type, and edit text documents.
 We will use 'gedit' to edit Perl codes.
-You can use other editors (e.g. emachs, nano, sublime, vim) your are familiar with.
+You can use other editors (e.g. emacs, nano, sublime, vim) your are familiar with.

 ```{bash, echo = TRUE }